pds-technology/witsml/README.md

         }
     }
 ````
-- Extensions ñ methods commonly used for WITSML classes
+- Extensions ‚Äì methods commonly used for WITSML classes
 ````C#
     /// <summary>
     /// Converts the <see cref="Timestamp"/> to unix time microseconds.